fsmatheaugsburg-team/markdown-static-site-generator/README.md

 # Markdown static site generator

+This is only the page generator code, the webpage is defined in another repository.

 ## Creating a hello world page

 To create a bare-minimum static page, follow these steps: